Ranshiv/Ranshiv/README.md

 - 🌱 I’m currently learning **Cybersecurity and NJINX**

-- 👨‍💻 All of my projects are available at [ranshiv.online](ranshiv.online)
+- 👨‍💻 All of my projects are available at [http://ranshiv.online/](http://ranshiv.online/)

 - 📫 How to reach me **ranshiv369@gmail.com**